nicholaswilde/solar-battery-charger/docs/design.md

 - Connect all `GND` pins together.
 - Connect the `SCL` and `SCA` pins of the Feather to the `SCL` and `SCA` pins of the INA260.
 - Connect the `3V` pin of the Feather to the `VCC` pin of the INA260.
+- Connect the BMS in between the battery, ground, and `V+` of the INA260.

 ![](./assets/images/circuit.png)